wasix-org/wasix-rust-examples/news-web-scraper/README.md

-# A web scraper for news articles on independent.ie
+# A web scraper for news headlines on Hacker News

-This project is a web scraper for news articles on independent.ie.
+This project is a web scraper for news headlines on Hacker News.
 It is written in Rust and uses the `reqwest` and `scraper` crates.

 The objective of this project is to learn compilation and deployment of Rust projects to WASIX and Wasmer Edge.